TAF-Verification/aeromet-py/docs/docs.md

 ### Type

 Get the type of the Metar.
-Type `Type`.
+Type `ReportType`.

 Fields:
 * code `str`: The code present in the `Metar`.
 Defaults to `METAR`.